devtron-labs/devtron-documentation/k8s-dashboard/db-docs/authorization/user-permissions.md

 #### Kubernetes Resources Permissions

-In `Kubernetes Resources` option, you can provide permission to view, inspect, manage, and delete resources in your clusters from [Kubernetes Resource Browser](../../resource-browser.md) page in Devtron.
-You can also create resources from the `Kubernetes Resource Browser` page.
+In `Kubernetes Resources` option, you can provide permission to view, inspect, manage, and delete resources in your clusters from [Resource Browser](../resource-browser/README.md) page in Devtron.
+You can also create resources from the Resource Browser.

 **Note**: Only super admin users will be able to see `Kubernetes Resources` tab and provide permission to other users to access `Resource Browser`.